atenadadkhah/iceXO/README.md

 ## Web version

 The web version of this tic toc toe game, has a beautiful graphical user interface and the ablity to change appearance and colors.

-To use this version, you should have `iceXO.css` and `iceXO.js` in your project and then add them to the page.
+To use this version, you should have `iceXO.css` and `iceXO.js` added in your project.
 ``` html
 <!DOCTYPE html>
 <html lang="en">